 For instance, let’s say a company wants to replace traditional file cabinets with personal storage.
 The office furniture provider may suggest an open layout with smaller cubicles and height-adjustable desks for more employee collaboration.

-Problem #5: Lack of Knowledge about design trends
+Problem #5: Lack of Design Trend Knowledge

 When redesigning an office, a lot of companies follow the design standards that have existed for years.
 Instead of considering what they actually need, they opt for larger private offices or conference rooms that are a waste of space and serve no purpose.